launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-var featureFlagApprovalRequestId = "featureFlagApprovalRequestId_example"; // String | The feature flag approval request ID
+var approvalRequestId = "approvalRequestId_example"; // String | The approval request ID

-var featureFlagApprovalRequestApplyConfigBody = new LaunchDarklyApi.FeatureFlagApprovalRequestApplyConfigBody(); // FeatureFlagApprovalRequestApplyConfigBody | Apply a new feature flag approval request
+var approvalRequestApplyConfigBody = new LaunchDarklyApi.ApprovalRequestApplyConfigBody(); // ApprovalRequestApplyConfigBody | Apply an approval request

 var callback = function(error, data, response) {